PopicLab/insilicoSV/docs/inputs.md

 Variant sets can specify randomly simulated variants, or variants imported from a vcf.

 The following parameters can be given for each randomly simulated variant set.
 Each parameter is required unless otherwise specified.
-1. *type*: str - the variant type.  insilicoSV supports a predefined list of SV types and allows users to enter a custom transformation.
-Either "Custom" or one of the 19 predefined variant types named in [this figure](sv_grammar.md) should be entered.
+1. *type*: str - the variant type or its corresponding grammar.  insilicoSV supports a predefined list of SV types and allows users to enter a custom transformation.
+Either a [valid grammar](sv_grammar.md) or one of the 26 predefined variant types named in [this figure](sv_grammar.md) should be entered.
 2. *number*: int - describes how many of the specified variant type to simulate for this variant set.

 For variants other than those related to tandem repeats (`trEXP` and `trCON`), the following